treeverse/lakeFS/docs/reference/security/external-principals-aws.md

 ### prerequisites

+1. lakeFS should be [configured](#server-configuration) to allow external principals to authenticate and the used IAM role should be [attached](#administration-of-iam-roles-in-lakefs) to the relevant lakeFS user
-lakeFS requires additional python packages to be installed in order to generate a lakeFS client with the assumed role.
+2. The Python SDK requires additional packages to be installed in order to generate a lakeFS client with the assumed role.
 To install the required packages, run the following command:

 ```sh
   pip install lakefs[aws-iam]
 ```

-In order to generate a lakeFS client with the assumed role, initiate a boto3 session with the desired role and call the `get_caller_identity` method to get the caller identity:
+In order to generate a lakeFS client with the assumed role, initiate a boto3 session with the desired role and call `lakefs.client.frow_aws_role`:

 ```python